oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 He was born in November 21, 2010.
 He is a cisgender and a gay-oriented aroace male (he/him).
 (He is gay cus he hates women and likes men, but aroace cus he jackassery).
 Still, he homosexual.
 If skin color mattered, he white.

 [This](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-om.pdf) and [That](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-sm.pdf) is NAEphthalene's reference manual.
+And he is the host of his own spin-off jackass show [NVSCG](../../../Megarchive%20Warehouse%20Show/Spinoffs/NVSCG.md)!

 ### Name